BakhmetovRustam/product-service/README.md

 - GET `/api/products/{id}`, to get one product from the list
 - PUT `/api/products/{id}`, to update a single product
 - POST `/api/products`, to create a product

+The API also exposes endpoints to search and/or filter:

+- GET `/api/products/search/names?name={name}`, to search a product by its name